Phone: 240-818-1216

 For example:

-• A homeowner may read the agent biography on the brokerage website and then compare it with the About section on the agent’s LinkedIn profile page before deciding which agent to call.
+• a homeowner reads the agent biography on a brokerage website and compares it with the About section on the agent’s LinkedIn profile before deciding which agent to call

-• A buyer may read the MLS listing description for a home and then view the same property on Zillow or Realtor.com before deciding whether to schedule a showing.
+• a buyer reads the MLS listing description and then views the same home on Zillow or Realtor.com before deciding whether to schedule a showing

-• A newspaper reporter may read a press release announcing that a property has been listed or a fact sheet describing a housing development while preparing a housing article.
+• a reporter reads a press release or fact sheet about a property or development while preparing a housing article

-In each of these situations, the reader forms an opinion about the real estate professional based on the words they read on those pages.
+In each of these situations, the reader forms an opinion based on the words they read across those pages.

-Whyte-Hall Communications Network creates written material such as:
+Whyte-Hall Communications Network prepares written documents such as:

-• the agent biography placed on a brokerage website
+• an agent profile page placed on a brokerage website

-• the MLS listing description used to present a home for sale
+• an MLS listing description used to present a home for sale

 • a press release announcing that a property has been listed or sold